Pirito10/Parking-PII-UVigo/README.md

 ## About The Code

-I've lost all the documentation related to this project, so the only way to know how to compile and run the program properly is by inspecting the code.
+The original specification document for this project was lost, so the only way to properly understand the system and how it works is by inspecting the code directly.

-Even though, the project should be complete, being version [**P8**](P8) the latest one.
+However, the final version of the project is located in the [**P8**](P8) directory.

-In the [**test**](test) directory are some files that should be enough to run the latest version of the program.
+Previous versions, found in other directories, may have different or fewer features.
+Therefore, the provided [**test**](test) files may not be compatible with these older versions.